Interviews with children.

 Last Slide: print ad for your concept, for WIRED magazine (size 8″ by 10- 7/8″).

-30 points | EXAM on key term, names, numbers, and case studies from this course up to the moment of the exam.
-The content for this exam is found partly in the assigned readings; come to class to discover the rest!
-(I do not share my lecture slides.)
+• 30 points | EXAM on key terms, names, numbers, and case studies from this course.
+Anything presented, discussed, assigned, and reviewed through the last class session prior to the the exam date may be examined.
+(NOTE: I do not share my lecture slides.
+If you miss a class, ask a classmate for notes.)
 For the exam, you will be provided a word bank (that includes, e.g., focus group) from which you select and enter the word that best completes the sentences (e.g., A _________is a kind of interview that that brings together a number of people in a room to provide feedback regarding a product).
 To answer this example, you would select from the word bank and enter focus group.
-If you need to make-up the exam due to an excused absence, this exam will be a short essay form where you will be offered key terms, names and numbers considered in class and you will be asked to define them, compare them, and/or provide a practical examples of them.
+If you need to make-up the exam due to an excused absence, the make-up exam will be an essay format, proctored by the TA, where you will be offered key terms, names, numbers, and case studies; you will be asked to define them, compare/contrast them, and/or provide a practical examples of them in a written narrative completed in the time offered students who took the exam as scheduled.

-10 points | FINAL WORKING DEMO, presented during our final class sessions.
+• 10 points | FINAL WORKING DEMO, presented during our final class sessions.

 You will graded on the demonstration, in class, of your physical, interactive prototype with embedded, functioning Grove electronics.
 Show us something that works!
 Grading is simple: you earn...

-• 10 points if you demo for us, in class, a substantially finished, physical prototype with a fully-functioning, interactive Grove system (i.e., at least one input and one output).
+- 10 points if you demo for us, in class, a substantially finished, physical prototype with a fully-functioning, interactive Grove system (i.e., at least one input and one output).

-• 5 points if you demo for us, in class, a partly-finished, physical prototype or a partly-functioning Grove system.
+- 5 points if you demo for us, in class, a partly-finished, physical prototype or a partly-functioning Grove system.

-• 0 points of you fail to present a physical prototype in class.
+- 0 points of you fail to present a physical prototype in class.

 The demonstration of your working prototype will be the key component of your 3-minute pitch, delivered in class, aimed at "selling us" on your design, as if we were your clients or your investors.
 TIP: Speak more words than you show in slides.
 Slides should have very few words and figures.